JillianAubrey/tweeter/README.md

 ## Get started

+- Clone the repository using `git clone git@github.com:JillianAubrey/tweeter.git`
-- Install all dependencies (using the `npm install` command).
+- Install all dependencies using the `npm install`.
-- Run the development web server using the `npm start` command.
+- Run the development web server using the `npm start`.
 - Visit http://localhost:8080/ to view the page.